synanetics/synfhir-store/docs/linux.md

 Please make sure that you are running linux containers [Docker for Windows](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers)

 ### Configuring the Model FHIR Proxy to connect to Postgres
 The linux distribution also deploys up a containerised instance of Postgres which is useful for development.
-Users will, however, need to set POSTGRES_USER and POSTGRES_PASSWORD in the db.env file, as well as updating the PG_CONNECTION in proxy.env to reflect these settings, before launching the Model FHIR Proxy.
+Users will, however, need to set POSTGRES_PASSWORD in the db.env file, as well as updating the PG_CONNECTION in proxy.env to reflect these settings, before launching the Model FHIR Proxy.

 From the command line (or a text editor)